Falkland, Fife: Etymology

 The earliest forms of this name include Falleland (c.
 1128) and Falecklen (c.
-1160), with the second element being the Scottish Gaelic lann (enclosure) or possibly its Pictish cognate, but the exact etymology is unclear since the first element could be the Gaelic falach (hidden), failc (wash), or falc (heavy rain).
-The later folk etymologies "falcon land" and "folkland" are not plausible.
+1160).
+The second element is the Scottish Gaelic lann (enclosure) or possibly its Pictish cognate, but the exact etymology is unclear.
+The first element could be the Gaelic falach (hidden), failc (wash), or falc (heavy rain).
+The later folk etymologies of "falcon land" and "folkland" are not plausible.

-In the Middle Ages, the name Falkland only applied to the Castle; the burgh and parish were known as Kilgour, which may mean "church/cell of Gabrán".
+In the Middle Ages, the name Falkland applied only to the Castle; the burgh and parish were known as Kilgour, which may mean "church/cell of Gabrán".

 History

-The lands of Kilgour existed at Falkland prior to the 12th century.
-However, this was not until the erection of Falkland Castle some time after 1160 which was the crucial factor in the birth of the village.
+The lands of Kilgour existed in the Falkland area prior to the 12th century.
+But, the erection of Falkland Castle some time after 1160 was the crucial factor in the development of the medieval village, with workers and artisans.
+When King Malcolm donated the royal hunting estate of Falkland to Duncan, Earl of Fife in 1160, any previous hunting lodge may have been replaced by the castle.
 The site of Falkland Castle now lies within the grounds of the present Falkland Palace.
-The donation of the royal hunting estate of Falkland by King Malcolm to Duncan, Earl of Fife in 1160, may actually have led to any previous hunting lodge being replaced by the castle.

-The church of Kilgour was to west of the present town.
+The church of Kilgour was located to the west of the present town.
 The benefice was counted as part of the Priory of Saint Andrews.
-It is known that an African servant of Anne of Denmark was buried in the kirk yard there in July 1591.
+It is known that an African servant of hers were buried in the kirk yard there in July 1591.
 The benefice was counted as part of the Priory of Saint Andrews.
-It is known that coffins rested at a spot called the "Pillars of Hercules" on the way to Kilgour.
-A replacement church was built in Falkland town about thirty years later by the master mason John Mylne and his son, and the site of the old church at Kilgour is now a farm.
-Today, the parish church of Falkland is a Destination Hub on the St Margaret Pilgrim Journey.
+It is known that coffins were interred at a spot called the "Pillars of Hercules" on the way to Kilgour.

+About thirty years later, a replacement church was built in Falkland town by the master mason John Mylne and his son.
+The site of the old church at Kilgour has been absorbed into a farm.

-Despite being granted royal burgh status in 1458, Falkland had developed as a medieval settlement dependent on Falkland Palace and the Falkland Castle and therefore did not function in the same way as other royal burghs did.
+Despite being granted royal burgh status in 1458, Falkland had developed as a medieval settlement dependent on Falkland Castle and Falkland Palace.
+Thus it did not function in the same way as did other royal burghs.

-Falkland was the birthplace of the famous 17th century Covenanter Richard Cameron who was the town schoolmaster before he became a field preacher.
+Falkland was the birthplace of the famous 17th-century Covenanter Richard Cameron.
+He was the town schoolmaster before he became a field or itinerant preacher.
 His house still stands in the main street of the village.
-Another Covenanter, Robert Gillespie was arrested for preaching here before being imprisoned on the Bass Rock.
-The American country and western singer Johnny Cash traced part of his family ancestry to this district of Fife.
+Another Covenanter, Robert Gillespie, was arrested for preaching here; he was imprisoned on the Bass Rock.

-A considerable proportion of the village (including the Palace) was restored by John, Marquis of Bute who inherited much of the land in the late 19th century.
-He employed the architects John Kinross and Robert Weir Schultz to undertake the works required.
+John, Marquis of Bute, inherited much of this land in the late 19th century.
+He employed the architects John Kinross and Robert Weir Schultz to restore a considerable proportion of the village (including the Palace).